 - Proximity to open space enhances value of residential properties

-- Reducing runoff reduces stormwater management cost
+- Reducing runoff reduces stormwater management and erosion costs

 - Open spaces serve as outdoor classrooms for the study of nature